ate47/kHDTGenDiskBenchmark/lubmgen/README.md

 First generate the LUBM files you want to test using the script [jm-gimenez-garcia/lubm-batch](https://github.com/jm-gimenez-garcia/lubm-batch) into .nt form.

-The experiments were ran using this dataset
+The experiments were run using this dataset

 ```
 19G lubm01000.nt